milessabin/spray-json-shapeless/README.md

 __Project Configuration__

 ENSIME has built-in support for generating configuration files.
-In Emacs, execute M-x ensime-config-gen, then follow directions in the mini-buffer.
-ENSIME will try to guess what type of project you are defining.
-If the config generator does a poor job for your project, please let us know so we can improve it! and of course you can still create the .ensime file for your project manually.
+In Emacs, execute M-x ensime-config-gen. Follow directions in the mini-buffer to create a .ensime file for your project..

+ENSIME will try to guess the type(sbt, mvn, etc) of your project, based on the files and directory structure.
+If the config generator does a poor job for your project, please let us know so we can improve it.
+And of course you can still create the .ensime file for your project manually.
+See the section on the .ensime format below.

 __Permissions__